dharmik16902/Mitacs_gitcodes/readme.txt

 0. connect to ssh drp9@cedar.computecanada.ca (password: Dharmik@16902)
 1. git clone https://github.com/dharmik16902/Mitacs_gitcodes.git
-2. change the trajectory time in file "info_erasure.cpp" (can use vim command on terminal to do it)
+2. change the trajectory time in file "info_erasure.cpp" (can use vim command on terminal to do it) 2.2 change the total run time from "deschamps.sh" according to cluster
 3. g++ -Wall -o deschamps taskfarmer_3.cpp -lm -O
 4. sbatch deschamps.sh